lamnhan066/language_helper/README.md

 **Performance Considerations:**

 - `LanguageDataProvider.data`: Fastest (synchronous, no I/O) - Use for static or pre-loaded translations
-- `LanguageDataProvider.lazyData`: Fast (synchronous function calls) - Use when you want to defer loading until a language is first accessed
+- `LanguageDataProvider.lazyData`: Fast (synchronous function calls) - Use when you want to defer loading until a language is accessed.
+Functions are called on every language change to ensure fresh data.
 - `LanguageDataProvider.asset`: Medium (async I/O, but bundled with app) - Use for bundled JSON translations
 - `LanguageDataProvider.network`: Slowest (async network requests) - Use for remote translations, consider caching for production